joanbm/full-offline-backup-for-todoist/README.md

 ## How to get my Todoist API token?

 The easiest way to get one is to open the **web version of Todoist**, go to the **Settings** section, then to the **Integrations** sections and you will see a API token there in the **"Token API"** section.

+# Disclaimer

+This is **NOT** an official application.
+This application is not created by, affiliated with, or supported by Doist.